HazardousPeach/hazardouspeach.github.io/_posts/2017-09-09-herbgrind-8-the-local-machine-in-practice.md

 Once we can compute the local error for each operation, we can figure out where the error in a program is "coming from", by just looking for the operations with lots of local error!
-The local error of different operations doesn't interact, so we get a good measure of the error that arises from that operation alone.
+The local error of different operations doesn't interact, since we start from exact arguments every time, so we get a good measure of the error that arises from that operation alone.

 Where Error Goes
 ----------------